 NOTE 5: ManagementNode shall be contained in the root SubNetwork instance.

-NOTE 6: If contained in a SubNetwork instance, IRPAgent shall be contained in the root SubNetwork instance.
+NOTE 6: If contained in a SubNetwork instance, MnsAgent shall be contained in the root SubNetwork instance.

-NOTE 7: For a clarification on the choice of containment of the IRPAgent (since it has three possible parents), see the def. of IRPAgent.
+NOTE 7: For a clarification on the choice of containment of the IRPAgent (since it has three possible parents), see the definition of MnsAgent.

-NOTE 8: Cardinality * is identical to multiplicity 0..*.
+NOTE 8: The MnsAgent shall be replaced by the IRPAgent in deployments using the IRP framework as defined in TS 32.102 [2].

-Figure 4.2.1-1: Containment/Naming and Association NRM fragment
+Figure 4.2.1-1: NRM fragment

 Each Managed Object is identified with a Distinguished Name (DN) according to 3GPP TS 32.300 [13] that expresses its containment hierarchy.
 As an example, the DN of a ManagedElement instance could have a format like: